 In Camellia Health & Rehabilitation, 10.15% of Patients had Pressure Ulcers

 This tells you the percent of patients that suffered from a pressure ulcer.
 Pressure ulcers are considered by many experts to be a measure of nursing care .
 Pressure ulcers, also referred to as bed sores, are often the result of patients staying in one position for too long.

 Minimizes Serious Falls

-This metric measures the percentage of long-term residents who have sustained falls which resulted in severe injury.
-We use this statistic in computing nursing ratings.
+This figure is a measure of the percentage of long-term patients which had falls leading to major injury.
+We use this statistic in calculating nursing ratings.

 Minimizes Urinary Tract Infections

 In Camellia Health & Rehabilitation, 3.2% of Patients had UTIs

 This tells you the percentage of residents that have had a urinary tract infection.
 UTI's are often linked to lower quality nursing care.
 Closer supervision can reduce the percentage of residents in a nursing home who suffer from UTI's.
 Note that this datapoint is affected by by the fact that nursing homes have different reporting standards for infections.

 In Camellia Health & Rehabilitation, 18.35% of Patients use Anti-Psychotic Medication

 This indicates the percentage of long-term residents that are given antipsychotic drugs.
 Increased usage of these drugs may indicate a nursing home is using these drugs to subdue residents in situations where such medications aren't medically required.
 Nevertheless, some nursing homes need to rely on these medications due to an increased number of patients with Alzheimer's or other dementias.